 Install Visual Studio Code

-Install Visual Studio Code on your windows environment as described here: https://code.visualstudio.com/ Or use the integrated software downloader of Ubuntu.
+Install Visual Studio Code on your windows environment as described here: https://code.visualstudio.com/

 Install the SDK